gselini/gselini.github.io/README.md

 Implementing analytical transformations (i.e. deriving data from relationships among data), also in bulk and continuous processing. \
 Long-term commitment to constructing durable software (as opposed to throw-away stuff).
 Oriented towards projects rather than tasks.

-My goal is not to endlessly repeat what I already know, neither do I think that is the best way to employ experienced or skilled people. \
+While experienced, I am no rentier and my goal is not to endlessly repeat what I already know, neither do I think that is the best way to employ skilled people. \
 On the contrary I have a capacity for evolving, using what I know to do what I do not yet know. \
-I am driven by my interest in the subject matter, while always keeping in mind the usefulness for others (it is a job).
+I am driven by my interest in the subject matter and in new things, while always keeping in mind the usefulness for others (it is a job).

 This is proven by a sequence of long term cycles: